MicrosoftDocs/azure-docs/articles/container-apps/managed-identity-image-pull.md

 ms.topic: how-to
 ms.date: 09/16/2022
 ms.author: v-wellsjason
-zone_pivot_groups: container-apps-interface-types
+zone_pivot_groups: azure-portal-console-bicep
 ---

 # Azure Container Apps image pull with managed identity

 You can pull images from private repositories in Microsoft Azure Container Registry using managed identities for authentication to avoid the use of administrative credentials.
-You can use a system-assigned or user-assigned managed identity to authenticate with Azure Container Registry.
+You can use a user-assigned or system-assigned managed identity to authenticate with Azure Container Registry.

+With a user-assigned managed identity, you create and manage the identity outside of Azure Container Apps.
+It can be assigned to multiple Azure resources, including Azure Container Apps.
 With a system-assigned managed identity, the identity is created and managed by Azure Container Apps.
 The identity is tied to your container app and is deleted when your app is deleted.

-With a user-assigned managed identity, you create and manage the identity outside of Azure Container Apps.
-It can be assigned to multiple Azure resources, including Azure Container Apps.
+When possible, you should use a user-assigned managed identity to pull images.

 Container Apps checks for a new version of the image whenever a container is started.
 In Docker or Kubernetes terminology, Container Apps sets each container's image pull policy to `always`.

-::: zone pivot="azure-portal"
+::: zone pivot="portal"

 This article describes how to use the Azure portal to configure your container app to use user-assigned and system-assigned managed identities to pull images from private Azure Container Registry repositories.